Melvin Burkhart: Biography

-Burkhart performed a variety of acts, including a human blockhead routine, magic tricks, an electric chair illusion, and a snake-wresting show.
+Burkhart performed a variety of acts, including a human blockhead routine, magic tricks, an electric chair illusion, and a snake-wrestling show.
 He was also able to suck in his abdomen to an extreme degree, becoming known as the "Man Without a Stomach".

+In 1999 he appeared in the American documentary film Sideshow: Alive on the Inside.

+Legacy

+In 2007, Burkhart was inducted into the Coney Island Sideshow Hall of Fame.